aviscasillas/elixir_async_api/README.md

 Checkout the diagram below for an overview on the basic architecture:
 <img src="https://github.com/aviscasillas/elixir_async_api/blob/master/context_diagram.jpg">

-> Note that both, API and kafka consumer, live within the same application (in favour of simplicity)
+> Note that commands, queries and API, live within the same application (in favour of simplicity).

 ## Run it